syncfusion-content/javascript-docs/js/GroupButton/Overview.md

 api: /api/js/ejgroupbutton
 ---

-# Overview in JavaScript GroupButton
+# Overview of JavaScript GroupButton

 Wrapping a multiple Button into single group that allows to managing the multiple actions by changing the state of the buttons in a group.
 Different modes with GroupButton gives the flexible and rich options to manage the actions based on the application needs.